ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Community Participation Guidelines (CPG) Reporting - Additional Information.md

 **Why and when to make a report**
 ------------------------------------------------

-ESIP encourages you to report incidents of unacceptable behavior (as defined in CPG Section 3), even when the incident is deemed minor.
+ESIP encourages you to report incidents of unacceptable behavior (as defined in [CPG Section 3](https://github.com/ESIPFed/Governance/blob/master/ESIP%20Policies%20and%20Procedures/2.0%20Ethics%20and%20Conduct/ESIP%20P&P%202.1%20Community%20Participation%20Guidelines.md#section-3----behaviors-that-will-not-be-tolerated)), even when the incident is deemed minor.
 Reports are useful not only for identifying individual behaviors that need addressing but also for improving organizational practices.
 While the CPG generally focuses on an individual’s actions, we as a community want to ensure that we also live up to the CPG.
 Therefore, reporting seemingly minor unacceptable behavior might help highlight an opportunity to improve our community.
-If you are uncertain whether an incident qualifies as unacceptable, we would still suggest that you seek out any of the ESIP Staff members to discuss the incident and, if appropriate, make a report yourself or via a proxy reporter.
+If you are uncertain whether an incident qualifies as unacceptable, we would still suggest that you seek out any of the ESIP Staff members to discuss the incident and, if appropriate, make a report yourself or via a [proxy reporter](https://github.com/ESIPFed/Governance/blob/master/Standing%20Committee%20and%20Cluster%20Policies%20and%20Procedures/Community%20Participation%20Guidelines%20(CPG)%20Reporting%20-%20Additional%20Information.md#proxy-reporting).

 **Channels of reporting**
 ------------------------------------------------

 ### **Direct reporting**

-Individuals who experience or witness unacceptable behaviors in all ESIP activities (CPG Section 1) are encouraged to make a report directly through Integrity Counts (CPG Section 5).
+Individuals who experience or witness unacceptable behaviors in all ESIP activities ([CPG Section 1](https://github.com/ESIPFed/Governance/blob/master/ESIP%20Policies%20and%20Procedures/2.0%20Ethics%20and%20Conduct/ESIP%20P&P%202.1%20Community%20Participation%20Guidelines.md#section-1----when-to-use-these-guidelines)) are encouraged to make a report directly through Integrity Counts ([CPG Section 5](https://github.com/ESIPFed/Governance/blob/master/ESIP%20Policies%20and%20Procedures/2.0%20Ethics%20and%20Conduct/ESIP%20P&P%202.1%20Community%20Participation%20Guidelines.md#section-5----reporting)).
 They can optionally identify themselves in the report, to enable any necessary follow-ups.

 The reporting process through Integrity Counts is confidential.
 You have the option to be (1)